-A little bit of research, a little bit of prep, and a lot of pregnant at Disneyland determination later, I told him to book the trip and decided to answer my own question.
+After a little bit of research, a little bit of prep, and a lot of pregnant at Disneyland determination later, I told him to book the trip and decided to answer my own question.
 Yes, you can do Disneyland while pregnant!

 Disneyland While Pregnant

 When I did some research online I was pretty disappointed in the recommendations I read.
 The top search yielded a girl saying you just avoid all rides and decide to enjoy parades.
 She also mentioned plan at least one nap.
-While naps are always great pregnant, I really kept thinking, honestly, will I have any fun at Disneyland while pregnant?
+While naps are always great when you’re pregnant, I really kept thinking, honestly, will I have any fun at Disneyland while pregnant?

 The Best Time to Go to Disneyland While Pregnant

 We talked a lot about the timing of pregnancy.
 She was a bit concerned that she would swell and have a hard time walking the park.
 I was concerned I may ruin a child’s day should they see me throwing up in the bushes with morning sickness.
-We both agreed if you can get out of the higher risk time of those first 12 weeks of development, but not quite be in your third trimester, that’s a great time.
+We both agreed if you can get out of the higher-risk time of those first 12 weeks of development (aka your first trimester), but not quite be in your third trimester, that’s a great time.

 I felt really safe being 14 weeks pregnant.
-I was still queasy, but I was getting more energy and was up to walking the park!
+Although I was still queasy, I was getting more energy and was up to walking the park!
 I think early in the second trimester is your best time to go to Disneyland when you’re pregnant.